 An ability score of 0 actually represents the average score for most non-player characters.
 After all most benders are not just average people, but instead people who are different from the average.
-The table below describes what ranges of ability score mean for story purposes.
+The table below describes what ranges of ability score mean for story purposes.supposedly chatty